langur

 all numbers within limits of a signed 64-bit integer

 Rounding mode defaults to round half away from zero, and a rounding mode can be set.
+Use the _round hash to specify a mode.

 see also trunc()